 When summing it all up, you see it’s quite a list of things that went wrong (!).

-It makes me very sad that all of the mentioned above still isn’t regular practice for businesses in 2015.
+It makes me very sad that all mentioned above still isn’t regular practice for businesses in 2015.

 I replied explaining how responsible disclosures work and that this attitude towards me is damaging their own company.
 To eliminate any possible anxiety people have when in contact with a hacker, I clearly stated my intentions were good.
 This luckily had a positive effect and the next day I was invited for a cup of coffee.
 More on that later.